In becoming a student of Arts University Bournemouth, you agree to the various terms and conditions of enrolment at the

 The Student Enrolment Policy sets out the requirements of enrolment, including noting the documents you are required to bring to prove your identity and nationality, including your right to study in the UK.

-The student attendance policy applies to students on all courses leading to an award of the University, and also students on the Foundation Diploma.
+The student attendance and engagement policy applies to students on all courses leading to an award of the University, and also students on the Foundation Diploma.
 The University expects all students to demonstrate attendance consistent with full engagement with their course.

 In particular, the development of effective skills in collaborative working is key to successful engagement; team working forms an essential element within many units, whereby students are dependent on the input from their fellow team members.
 In addition, a number of units introduce new material which requires students’ involvement and engagement and even those units which can be developed off-site or use independent learning nonetheless have integral elements of tutorial monitoring, feedback and development.